Utirik Atoll: History

 Historical artifacts have been unearthed on the Atoll which date back to ca. 380 C.E., including tools likely used by early Micronesian peoples.
 Its first recorded sighting was by the Spanish navigator Álvaro de Saavedra on board the ship Florida on 29 December 1527.
 Together with Rongelap, Ailinginae and Toke atolls, they were charted as Islas de los Reyes (Islands of the Three Wise Kings in Spanish) due to the proximity of Epiphany.
-Utirik Atoll was claimed by the Empire of Germany along with the rest of the Marshall Islands in 1884.
+Utirik Atoll was claimed by the German Empire and the rest of the Marshall Islands in 1885.
 After World War I, the island came under the South Seas Mandate of the Empire of Japan.
-Following the end of World War II, Utirik came under the control of the United States as part of the Trust Territory of the Pacific Islands.
+Following the end of World War II, Utirik went under the control of the United States as part of the Trust Territory of the Pacific Islands.
 Utirik was one of four atolls affected by nuclear fallout from Castle Bravo, the largest of the many nuclear weapon tests conducted at Bikini Atoll immediately following World War II.
-Research is still being done to ascertain the radiation levels, though many scientists agree that there is no harmful effect from the radiation still present.
+Research is still being done to ascertain the radiation levels, though many scientists agree that no harmful effects from the radiation are still present.
 The island has been part of the independent Republic of the Marshall Islands since 1986.

 Education

-Marshall Islands Public School System operates Utrik Elementary School.
+The Marshall Islands Public School System operates Utrik Elementary School.
 Northern Islands High School on Wotje serves the community.